Compare two cars

 Verdict

-FIAT is apparently more reliable, not too much, but just enough.
+FIAT appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Italian car beats the other contender by far, making it the best choice without even considering other things.
-From there things take a different direction, with Smart offering somewhat better performance, just enough to call it quicker.
-It does come at a cost though, and that's the fuel consumption...
+It all continues in the same direction, with FIAT offering somewhat better performance, just enough to call it quicker.
+To make things even better, it consumps less fuel!
 All together, there's not much more to say, in this case I wouldn't even consider anything but FIAT.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.